Troubleshooting network performance

 I've got an ExpressRoute setup in Seattle, Washington in the USA.
 The following table shows the latency and bandwidth I saw testing to various Azure locations.
 I've estimated the geographic distance between each end of the test.

-All testing was using the AzureCT Get-LinkPerformance command with a 5-minute load test for each of the six test runs.
+All tests use the AzureCT Get-LinkPerformance command with a 5-minute load test for each of the six test runs.
 For example:

 Get-LinkPerformance -RemoteHost 10.0.0.1 -TestSeconds 300